-Personnel shall not use disciplinary methods which may be damaging to students, such as ridicule, sarcasm, or excessive temper displays.
-Corporal punishment (including slapping, paddling or prolonged maintenance of a student in physically painful positions, and intentional infliction of bodily harm) may not be used.
-Personnel may use reasonable force as needed to keep students, school personnel, and others safe, or for self-defense or defense of property.
+Joint Agreement personnel shall not use disciplinary methods that may be damaging to students, such as ridicule, sarcasm, or excessive temper displays.
+Corporal punishment (including slapping, paddling, or prolonged maintenance of a student in physically painful positions, and intentional infliction of bodily harm) is prohibited in all circumstances.
+Joint Agreement personnel may only use reasonable force as permitted by 105 ILCS 5/10-20.33.